 Shares are a moveable property.
 The most important feature of a company is that it can make possible transfer of shares.
 Transfer of shares is one of a right of the shareholder that they can transfer its shares.
-When shares are transferred the contractual relationship is assigned to the transferee who needs an instrument of transfer.
-Transferring of the shares involves many steps, firstly an agreement to sell which is known as a Share Transfer Deed, then execution of a deed of transfer and finally registration of the transfer of shares.
+When transfer of shares happen, the contractual relationship is assigned to the transferee who needs an instrument of transfer.
+Transferring of shares involves many steps, firstly an agreement to sell which is known as a Share Transfer Deed, then execution of a deed of transfer and finally registration of the transfer of shares.
 Section 56 provides that a company shall not register a transfer of shares of, the company.
 Registration Arena helps you in the process of transfer of shares

-When the transfer takes place the persons required to be present there are the Subscribers to the memorandum, Legal Representative, in case of a deceased, Transferor, Transferee, Company (listed/non-listed).
+When the transfer of shares takes place the persons required to be present there are the Subscribers to the memorandum, Legal Representative, in case of a deceased, Transferor, Transferee, Company (listed/non-listed).

 PROVISION RELATED TO TRANSFER OF SHARES:

-- Time Period for deposit of Instrument for Transfer: An instrument of transfer of shares i.e. Form SH.4 with the date of its execution specified thereon shall be delivered to the company within sixty (60) days from the date of such execution by or on behalf of the transferor and by or on behalf of the transferee.
+- Time Period for deposit of Instrument for Transfer of shares: An instrument of transfer of shares i.e. Form SH.4 with the date of its execution specified thereon shall be delivered to the company within sixty (60) days from the date of such execution by or on behalf of the transferor and by or on behalf of the transferee.

 - Value of share transfer stamps to be affixed on the transfer deed: Stamp duty for transfer of shares is 25 paise for every Rs.
 100 or part thereof of the value of shares as per Notification No. SO 130(E), dated 28-01-2004 issued by the Ministry of Finance, Department of Revenue, New Delhi.